 Step 3: Choose your channel type and name the channel to create it.
 You can also create private channels for specific people or roles.

 Have a selection of both text and voice channels.
 Even if you aren’t around, some members of your community may enjoy having a place to interact with each other.

 Once your server is set up, it’s time to promote it.
-Create or download a panel for it and place it in your profile or description.
-Announce it periodically on stream and ask your viewer to join it.
+Create or download a Twitch panel for it and place it in your profile or description.
+Announce it periodically on stream and ask your viewers to join it.

 A great way to have people join your server is through playing games with you while you broadcast.
 After they’ve joined, have them chat with you throughout the duration of the round.
-As a bonus, this is a great way to interact with your viewers and grow your community.
-For more ideas on how to attract your audience, read our article, Get 10 Times the Viewers: Advanced Guide to More Followers.
+As a bonus, this is a great way to interact with your viewers and grow your Twitch community.

 Invite your existing Discord friends to join and alert your social media.
 Having an already active community (even if it is small) will entice new members to stay and join in the fun.